School of Health & Society achieves national equality award

 Dr Vicky Halliwell, Deputy Dean of the School of Health and Society, said: “I am delighted that we have achieved the Bronze Athena Swan award and would like to thank everyone in the School who contributed and helped to make this happen.
 Across the School of Health and Society, we are committed to delivering on our action plan and planning for a Silver application”

 The award will run until August 2026.
-You can find out more about our Athena Swan application and action plan here.
+Find out more about our Athena Swan application and action plan.

 For all press office enquiries please email firstname.lastname@example.org.